lawarner/sockstr/README.md

 Socket streams for C++

 The sockstr library provides a C++ wrapper around streaming with sockets.

-The main purpose of this library is to interface with iostream from the standard C++ library.
+The main purpose of this library is to provide a standard C++ iostream interface and to make sockets as easy as possible.
-A number of I/O modes are supported and a Stream such as asynchronous, polling, etc.  These can be used interchangably on an open Stream.
+A number of I/O modes are supported for Streams such as asynchronous, polling, blocking, etc.  These can be used interchangably on an open Stream.

-This library is compatible with Windows and Linux 32 and 64 bits, Linux ARM and has recently been ported to Android.
+This library is compatible with Windows, MacOS and Linux 32 and 64 bits, Linux ARM and has recently been ported to Android.
+For MacOS I have built and tested it using command-line 'make'.
+I installed libssl from [Homebrew](https://brew.sh).

+Note that I have not tested on Windows in a few years.

 Sample code
 ===========